 As a result, she was able to utilize her expertise to launch and manage two tech inclusion initiatives: Digital Sisterhood Network, a women’s media channel and online community (2010-2015), and Digital Citizenship Project (2014-2015).
 Also, she designed and managed the first-ever social media technical assistance and training program for over 25 affiliate agencies at the U.S. Committee for Refugees and Immigrants (USCRI) from 2008 to 2013.

 After leaving USCRI, she worked as a digital communications consultant, volunteered at the Obama White House and was recognized as a social media thought leader, launched the first-ever social media and workplace mindfulness programs as Digital Communications Director at Law Students in Court, and shared her social media expertise as a commentator on The Daily Drum, a radio program that airs on WHUR 96.3 FM.
-Currently, she leads the first-ever social media program as Director of Digital Policy and Engagement at the Multicultural Media, Telecom and Internet Council.
+Currently, she serves as the Chief Social Media Officer at the Multicultural Media, Telecom and Internet Council.

 She speaks at conferences and events sponsored by AT&T, Automattic, BlogHer, Congressional Black Caucus Foundation, Executive Women International, Howard University, Latinos in Tech Innovation and Social Media, Nonprofit Technology Network, Sisterhued, Spelman College, and Web of Change.